sib-swiss/termal/roadmap.md

 Normal
 ------

+1. [ ] Some CLI flags such as "hide bottom pane" etc. should have runtime equivalents, i.e. it should be possible to interactively hide and unhide the bottom and left panes.
+Maybe also switch to monochrome and back, and perhaps hide just the sequence numbers.

+1. [x] Added a help dialog, accessible through '?' (since 'h' is already used).

-1. Sequence numbers start at 1, but positions start at 0.
+1. [ ] Sequence numbers start at 1, but positions start at 0.
 Make up your mind, dude...

-1. B0007: the consensus is shorter than the alignment in `CD00377_ICL-PEPM_wDesc.msa`.
+1. [x] B0007: the consensus is shorter than the alignment in `CD00377_ICL-PEPM_wDesc.msa`.
 This is due to sevral cases of non-letter characters being pushed onto the consensus; the first one is at position 271, and has ASCII code 129 (note that lowercase 'z' is 122; in fact no letter